WHAT YOU SHOULD KNOW:

 AFTER YOU LEAVE:

-Follow up with your child's primary healthcare provider or specialists as directed:
+Follow up with your child's PHP or specialist as directed:

-Your child may need regular visits to manage his condition and treat his symptoms.
+Your child may need to return for more tests.
+He may be referred to a physical or speech therapist, or bone and nerve specialists.
 Write down your questions so you remember to ask them during your visits.